ibexa/documentation-developer/docs/releases/ez_platform_v2.3.md

     ![Form Builder submissions](img/2.3_form_builder_submissions.png)

+    See [Extending Form Builder](../guide/extending_form_builder.md) for information on how to modify and create Form fields.

 ### ImageAsset Field Type

 You can now create a single source media library with images that can be reused across the system.